-Passport-style photos must be 2" x 2."
-The photos must be in color with full face, frontal view on a white to off- white background.
-Head height should measure 1" to 1 3/8" from top of hair to bottom of chin, and eye height is between 1 1/8" to 1 3/8" from bottom of photo.
+The two identical color passport-style photos must be 2 by 2 inches.
+The photos must be in color with full face, frontal view on a white to off-white background.
+Head height should measure 1 to 1 3/8 inches from top of hair to bottom of chin, and eye height is between 1 1/8 to 1 3/8 inches from bottom of photo.
 Your head must be bare unless you are wearing headwear as required by a religious denomination of which you are a member.
-Using pencil or felt pen, lightly print your name and A-Number on the back of the photo.
+Using a pencil or felt pen, lightly print your name and Alien Registration Number (A-Number) (if any) on the back of the photo.